 hematoma.
 It's usually in the vulva or vagina.

 Who is at risk for postpartum hemorrhage?

-Some women are at greater risk for postpartum hemorrhage than others.
-Conditions that
+Some people are at greater risk for postpartum hemorrhage than others.
+Conditions

 Placental abruption.
 This is the early detachment of the placenta from the uterus.